JosephLai241/URS/README.md

 Exported files will be saved to the `comments` directory.

-***NOTE:*** You cannot specify the number of raw comments returned.
-The program with scrape all comments from the submission.

 ## Analytical Tools

 This suite of tools can be used *after* scraping data from Reddit.
 Both of these tools analyze the frequencies of words found in submission titles and bodies, or comments within JSON scrape data.